 Comedy is Knowing The Rules

 Here’s some pretty common knowledge: Comedians can push the envelope.
-And they fall all over the place on that ability and desire, with some choosing to be effective in their comedy without crossing the line, while others court and welcome controversy with their indiscretions by toeing or crossing it.
+And that varies from comedian to comedian, with some choosing to be effective in their comedy without even approaching the line, while others court and welcome controversy with their indiscretions by flirting with, toeing, or crossing it.
 They need to make a conscious decision on what it is they’re going to do about the line and how many buttons they’re willing to push in the audience to get the reaction they desire.
 It’s a game of risk and reward.